Eigenfocus/eigenfocus/README.md

 # Contact
 We are in *beta* and any feedbacks are welcome.

-Feel free to contact us `hi@eigenfocus.com` or open a issue.
+Feel free to contact us `hi@eigenfocus.com` or open an issue.

 # Other
 [License](LICENSE)